 We have privileged the most difficult case $p$ split in $k$ in the study of the $\Z_p$-extensions of $k$; in that case the filtrations of the $p$-class groups depend on the class factor and on the more tricky norm factor.
-In the non-split case, the norm factors become trivial, and, both the formula of Chevalley--Herbrand and that giving $\order (\CH_n^2/\CH_n^1)$ (see \eqref{filtration}) allow immediate proofs of some interesting results as that of Kundu--Washington \cite[Theorem 6.1] {KW2022}.

-Nevertheless we can obtain analogous results, whatever the decomposition of $p$ in $k$, for the anti-cyclotomic $\Z_p$-extension:
+In the non-split case, the norm factor becomes trivial, and, both the formula of Chevalley--Herbrand and that giving $\order (\CH_n^2/\CH_n^1)$ allow immediate proofs of some interesting results, as that of Kundu--Washington \cite[Theorem 6.1]{KW2023}, for the anti-cyclotomic $\Z_p$-extension.
+Nevertheless we can obtain more general results, whatever the decomposition of $p$ in $k$:

 \begin{theorem} Let $k^\acyc$ be the anti-cyclotomic $\Z_p$-extension of $k$, for $p \geq 3$.
-We assume that $\CH_k$ is cyclic non-trivial and that the Hilbert class field $H_k^\nr$ is not contained in $k^\acyc$.
-Put $k^\acyc \cap H_k^\nr = k^\acyc_{n_0}$, $n_0 \geq 0$.
-Then, for all $n \geq n_0 + 1$, the $p$-class group $\CH_{k^\acyc_n}$ is not cyclic. \end{theorem}
+We assume that $\CH_k$ is cyclic non-trivial and that the $p$-Hilbert class field $H_k^\nr$ is not contained in $k^\acyc$.
+Put $k^\acyc \cap H_k^\nr = k^\acyc_e$, $e \geq 0$.
+Then, for all $n \geq e + 1$, the $p$-class group $\CH_{k^\acyc_n}$ is not cyclic. \end{theorem}